 Authentication Methods:

-- Biometric Authentication: Uses fingerprints or facial recognition.
+- Biometric Authentication: This uses fingerprint or facial recognition.

-- Single Sign-On (SSO): Simplifies user access while maintaining security.
+- Single Sign-On (SSO): This simplifies user access without negative impact on security.

-- OAuth: Allows secure access to third-party applications.
+- OAuth: Keeps proper authentication of users with high-security access to third-party applications.

 The Role of Content Security Policies